-MLS 463 Course Objectives Instruction Format
+Instruction Format

 The Foundations of MLS III clinical experience is innately student-centered and structurally fluid.
-The MLS student is provided opportunity to further develop knowledge and practice skills consistent with those expected of a career entry-level medical laboratory scientist regarding principles and practices of medical laboratory administration and supervision.
 It is anticipated that students will work independently to complete tasks on the checklist possible and work with the administrative staff at the clinical site to schedule items as necessary.
 Tasks on the checklist should be completed throughout the externship rotation as time permits.